What is a monarchy?

 Who made up the idea of a monarchy?

 We get the idea of dividing governments up into different types of government from the ancient Greek philosopher Aristotle.
 Aristotle tried to make sense of the world by sorting things into categories.
 He was trying to make order out of chaos.

 Aristotle divided governments into monarchies, oligarchies, tyrannies, democracies, and republics.
 Those are still the main categories we use today.
 Not all governments fit neatly into Aristotle’s categories, but these categories are useful for helping us to think about governments.
 How and why are governments different from each other?

 The first states were mostly monarchies.
 They were ruled by kings or queens.
 The earliest monarchies that we know about are the ones in Sumer and Egypt.
 These both began around 3000 BC.
 But it was not only the early states which had kings and queens.
 Many countries still have kings and queens today.

-Some other examples of places that were ruled by kings or queens are Greece in the Late Bronze Age, as described in Homer’s Iliad, the Etruscan cities in northern Italy, including Rome between about 700 and 500 BC, China in the Warring States period, the Early Medieval kingdoms of Western Europe and Africa like the Visigoths, the Vandals, the Franks, Ethiopia and Mali, the Chola and Rajput kingdoms in India, the Maya and Aztec in Central America, the later medieval kingdoms of France, England, and Spain, and the Inca in South America.
+Some other examples of places that were ruled by kings or queens are Greece in the Late Bronze Age, as described in Homer’s Iliad, the Etruscan cities in northern Italy, including Rome between about 700 and 500 BC, and China in the Warring States period.

-Today, there are still many women in power – Angela Merkel in Germany, Ellen Johnson-Sirleaf in Liberia, Park Geun-hye in South Korea, Dilma Rousseff of Brazil – though there has never been a woman President in the United States.
+Today, there are still many women in power – Angela Merkel in Germany, Ellen Johnson-Sirleaf in Liberia, Park Geun-hye in South Korea, Dilma Rousseff of Brazil, and Michelle Bachelet in Chile – though there has never been a woman President in the United States.